LearningKijo/KQL/KQL-XDR-Hunting/README.md

 <a href="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"><img src="https://img.shields.io/badge/Azure-KQL-00B2FF.svg?logo=microsoftazure&style=popout"></a>
 <a href="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"><img src="https://img.shields.io/badge/Azure%20Data%20Explorer-%230078D4.svg?&style=popout&logo=azure%20data%20explorer&logoColor=white"/></a>

-In order to effectively hunt for suspicious activities, leveraging KQL in Advanced Hunting is highly important.
-However, starting from scratch must be challenging for some people and sample queries are not enough.
-That's why, in this KQL-XDR-Hunting section, I will provide "out-of-the-box KQL queries" based on the feedback, security blog, new cyber attack and so on.
+To successfully detect suspicious activities, it's crucial to use KQL queries in Advanced Hunting.
+However, it can be challenging for some to start from scratch and sample queries may not always suffice.
+Therefore, in this section on KQL-XDR-Hunting, I will be sharing 'out-of-the-box' KQL queries based on feedback, security blogs, and new cyber attacks to assist your threat hunting.

 ```
 // I will cover mostly these products and topics in KQL.